nothingnone/Note/Notes/Ants_System.md

 ### Characteristic
 - high risk of stop converge!
 - low search efficient!
-- high efficiency to  high precise!
+- high efficiency to find better solve in a high dimension and complex slove space!
--
+- good for TSP.